11 Home Theater Tips For A Better Movie Watching Experience

 The Optoma GT2000HDR short throw laser projector is a great option in that case.

-Implementing space saving home theater seating can be a great way to make things feel more spacious.
+Implementing space saving home theater seating & furniture can be a great way to make things feel more spacious.

 In particular, seating that’s smaller or concentrates the listening area into a singular area can allow for more room to move.